 Sheffield Zine Fest usually takes place in February and is probably the gayest space we’ve been in in a long time.
 Queer zines for everyone!
 So much feminist literature you end up rushing back to the cashpoint to refill your wallet just so you don’t miss out on this rich bounty!
 Its marvellous.
 We love Girl Gang Sheffield for their immersive film screenings, sharing positivity and empowerment for all genders.
 Events are usually announced via their Facebook Page.
 Catch Out Aloud, Sheffield’s very own LGBT choir at one of their concerts throughout the year.
 Their repertoire involves a good mix of material and concerts provide an uplifting atmosphere.

 Transforming Cinema is Sheffield’s first film festival focused on transgender and non binary films and storytelling.
 The first, held in November 2016 was produced by E.D.E.N film, who also often run film courses for those LGBTQ identified.
-Hopefully it will return in 2017.
+Hopefully it will return.
 Peace in the Park is a free community arts festival offering live music, a climate zone, healing area and all sorts of other interesting stuff.
 Its inclusive and diverse and the vibe feels a bit like an early 90’s rave but with added yoga, trees and families.
 Peddlar Market happens on the first weekend of every month on Burton Rd, Kelham Island.
 With food, beer crafts and music, you can often spot a few queers in the crowds, and the choice of food just keeps getting better.